Skip to main content

 How We Collect the Data

-We merge DOL Forms ETA-9142A and ETA-790A data with USCIS data by matching the ETA case number.
+We merge DOL Forms ETA-9142A and ETA-790A data with USCIS data by matching the ETA case number listed on Form I-129.
 We did not include the ETA Case Number data in USCIS’ data systems until fiscal year 2018.
 As such, data from the DOL Forms ETA-9142A and ETA-790A (SOC code, NAICS code, wage level, and worksite state) are not available in the H-2A Employer Data Hub for FY 2015 through FY 2017.

 Data Accuracy